irfanerencomert/mlops-pipeline/README.md

 ## 📝 License

-This project was developed by İrfan Eren Cömert as part of his personal MLOps portfolio.
+This project was developed by İrfan Eren Cömert as part of his academic and personal portfolio.
 ⚠️ Unauthorized use, replication, or misrepresentation is strictly prohibited under the MIT License.